OxynDev/guardshield/README.md

 Nuitka is a source-to-source compiler that compiles Python code into C source code, applying certain compile-time optimizations such as constant folding and propagation, built-in call prediction, type inference, and conditional execution.

 The first step is to obfuscate our code using tools like this website, which allows for variable name obfuscation (e.g., https://pyob.oxyry.com/).
-After obfuscating the code, we can further enhance the protection by importing GuardShield to prevent debugging.
+After obfuscating the code, we can further enhance the protection by importing ExcerSec to prevent debugging.

 The next step is to compile the code using Nuitka.
 Here's an example command: